dmulholl/ironclad/readme.md

       encrypt           Encrypt a file.
       export            Export entries from a database.
       gen               Generate a random password.
+      init              Create a new password database.
       import            Import entries into a database.
       list              List database entries.
-      new               Create a new password database.
       pass              Copy a password to the clipboard. purge             Purge deleted entries from a database. tags              List database tags.